NF11234/TPM-Job-Role/README.md

  - Make sure that whole team is working and no one is left behind.
  - Team should submit their EOD report along with meeting notes on daily basis.
  - make sure that everyone in the team in following the rules and no one is left behind.
+ - On the weekly basis grade the team efforts.